rafa3lmonteiro/shellscripts/README.md

 # Shell scripts

-Linux and Unix projects
+- Linux and Unix projects in Shell script

-- Shell script codes
-- Linux and unix configuration files and others things more
+- Linux and Unix configuration files and others things more